Car Buying Process: What You Need to Know Buying Your First Car

-1. Get Your Finances in Order
+Get Your Finances in Order

 One of the biggest mistakes people make when making large investments is overextending themselves financially.
 Did you know that nearly four in five American workers live paycheck to paycheck?
-This is partly due to financing homes, cars, and other big-ticket items that they can’t necessarily afford.
+This is partly due to financing homes, cars, and other big-ticket items that they cannot necessarily afford.

-While taking out a loan for a car isn’t a bad thing (and can even improve your credit), it’s important to think about your monthly finances.
+While taking out a loan for a car is not a bad thing (and can even improve your credit), it’s important to think about your monthly finances.
 How much can you comfortably afford to spend on car payments?
 Will your credit allow you to take out a big enough loan for that New Jeep Grand Cherokee for sale?

 • Cut back on unnecessary spending (shopping, dining out, entertainment)